Probate

 Why are there restrictions on making a Personal Application?

-The restrictions are in place to ensure that legally complex matters proceed only with the benefit of legal advice and that in non-resident cases there is a solicitor acting within the jurisdiction that can assume a secondary liability for any taxes of the estate.
+The restrictions ensure legally complex matters proceed with legal advice.
+In non-resident cases, a local solicitor assumes secondary estate tax liability.
 Therefore, public policy and taxation compliance require these restrictions be in place.

 How long does probate take?

 In general, we find that most of our Grants are obtained (approximately) within a 4-6 month period from receipt of all relevant information.
 The timeframe is heavily influenced by the backlog in the Probate Office and is inclusive of such backlog.
-Once the Grant of Probate/Administration is issued by the Probate Office, it is sent to the various financial institutions and the assets of the estate are collected.
+Once the Grant of Probate/Administration is issued, it’s sent to financial institutions.
+Then, the estate’s assets are collected.
 These assets are then distributed.

-In the event of any queries arising in relation to the will or the will being contested, the process can take longer.
+If queries arise regarding the will, the process can extend.
+Contesting the will can also cause delays.
 In all cases, we will advise of the likely timeframe in light of the facts of each individual case.

 If the Probate office requires clarification of any issue in a will, it may be necessary to trace witnesses and have them assist in answering these queries.
 Fortunately, cases such as these are the exception rather than the rule and most grants are concluded within a 4-6 month period from your solicitor receiving all relevant information.

 An executor/administrator has 12 months from the date of death to deal with the estate uninterrupted.
-After that time frame, the beneficiaries will be entitled to query delays and may apply to carry out the administration themselves if they feel that the existing executor/administrator is not performing their duties.
-It is important to note that it is very difficult to remove an executor/administrator and therefore advice should be sought should any concerns arise.
+After that time frame, beneficiaries can question delays.
+They may seek to manage the administration themselves if dissatisfied with the current executor/administrator.
+Removing an executor/administrator is challenging, so seek advice if concerns arise.

 Probate & Taxes